rayadamas/hyperlyz_demo/README.md

 - [ ] **🎤🎵🎤 On-chain Music ecosystems**
  - Exciting and innovative use of tools and strategies already out.
 Best on-chain Music hacks.
 - [ ] **💫👩‍🔬💫 NFT experiments**
-- [ ] Wild creative code, art, with an intersection of code, art and NFTs in general.

 ---
 ### Live App: https://hyperlyz.vercel.app